moisesja/TwitterStreamingApp/README.md

 .NET Core SDK 7.0

 ### Setup
-Use a Git client, or the command line to close this repository
+*Use a Git client, or the command line to clone this repository *Blah Blah

 ---
 **Disclosure.
 Input Data for Unit Tests has been directly taken from the random Twitter Feed.
 I'm not responsible for the contents.**